* This is the Consumer Version. *

 The Zika virus, like the viruses that cause dengue, yellow fever, and chikungunya disease, is spread by a certain species of mosquito, the Aedes mosquito, which breeds in areas of stagnant water.
 These mosquitoes prefer to bite people and live near people, indoors and outdoors.
 They bite aggressively during the day indoors and in shady areas outdoors.
 They are most active during the several hours after sunrise and before sunset.
 They also bite at night.

-As of August 2016, cases of locally transmitted Zika virus infection have been reported in areas of southern Florida (see also Advice for People Living in or Traveling to Southern Florida ).
-Zika virus infection has also been reported in travelers returning to the United States after travel to countries where the virus is transmitted locally.
+As of October 2016, cases of locally transmitted Zika virus infection have been reported in Miami-Dade County in southeastern Florida (see also Advice for People Living in or Traveling to Southern Florida).
+Zika virus infection has also been reported in travelers returning to the United States after travel to countries where the virus is transmitted locally

 During the first week of infection, Zika virus is present in blood.
 When mosquitoes bite an infected person, they ingest blood containing the virus.
 Then when the mosquitoes bite another person, they transmit the virus to that person.